The Canterville Ghost Summary :

 I’m not drawn to ghost stories, so I was relieved to find this piece is atypical of the genre.

-Firstly, a large portion of the hilarious narrative is from the viewpoint of the immensely frustrated ghost.
+Firstly, a large portion of the hilarious narrative is from the viewpoint of the ghost of Lord Canterville who is immensely frustrated by the Otis family’s arrival at his long time home.
 Secondly, while the setting is definitely gothic this story actually lampoons traditional features of ghost stories, the appearance of bloodstains, the creaking floor boards and the sound of rattling chains.
 And thirdly, the underlying story is actually about the clash of stereotypical American consumerism and traditional British historical sensibilities taken to the extreme.

 “The next morning, when the Otis family met at breakfast, they discussed the ghost at some length.
 The United States Minister was naturally a little annoyed to find that his present had not been accepted.
 “I have no wish,” he said, “to do the ghost any personal injury, and I must say that, considering the length of time he has been in the house, I don’t think it is at all polite to throw pillows at him”—a very just remark, at which, I am sorry to say, the twins burst into shouts of laughter.
 “Upon the other hand,” he continued, “if he really declines to use the Rising Sun Lubricator, we shall have to take his chains from him.
 It would be quite impossible to sleep, with such a noise going on outside the bedrooms.”